codefordayton/cmrscreen/README.md

 # Clear My Record Screener
-Quick web application to pre-screen Ohio Residents for eligibility for the clear my record program.
+Quick web application to help Ohio residents determine if their criminal records are eligible for expungement, which will help them improve their employability.

 ## Issues
 https://github.com/codefordayton/cmrscreen/issues

 ## Develop
 Make sure you have a newer version of [Node.js](https://nodejs.org/en/) installed.